-Technology will continue to play a bigger role in the future, but certainly in business, there will always be the need for people to provide the “personal touch” and to develop excellent working relationships.
-High-touch, high-profile customers and customers who have high-value goods being shipped (as they do in my industry), will always demand this, so it is vital that companies invest in people as much as they do in technology.
+Technology will continue to play a bigger role in the future, but certainly in business, there will always be the need for people to provide the “personal touch” to develop excellent working relationships.
+High-touch, high-profile customers and customers who have high-value goods being shipped (as they do in my industry), will always demand this, so it is vital that companies invest in people in the future as much as they do in technology.

 Written by Gareth Fosberry.